regarcher/MetadataMaid/README.md

 **Data Scope**

 Only inactive user's private Dashboards are listed.
 I'm only offering 20 records at a time for various reasons.
-You should be able to get through the whole list in under 5 minutes.
+You should be able to get through the whole list in much less time than it took you to load and configure the app.

 **Column Sorting**